 Have you determined your success metrics?
 What measurable results do you require to feel like you have achieved success in your career?
-It is different for everyone and in a recent Thrive article, I share a little bit about my own personal journal to redefining my success metrics.
+It’s different for everyone and in a recent Thrive Global article, I shared a little bit about my own personal journal to redefining my success metrics.

 Redefining My Success Metrics

 My journey to redefine my success metrics likely started years before I landed in Sedona (check out my first article in which I share the beginning of my professional journey) and has not yet ended.
-It has taken me years to crack into my innermost levels, and I can assure you I am not done excavating.
-But with this, I have discovered new resources, cultivated new conversations and established new behaviors which drive my day and life in a more rewarding direction.
+It’s taken me years to crack into my innermost levels and I can assure you I’m not done excavating.
+But with this, I’ve discovered new resources, cultivated new conversations, and established new behaviors which drive my day and life in a more rewarding direction.

 Life Lesson Learned

-To read the rest of the article and my other Thrive articles, click here.
+To read the rest of the article and check out my other Thrive Global articles, click here.